AstorNaut42/F-Pi/README.md

-# INGT1001_elektro_gr18
+# F-Pi

-Github for Gruppe 18 fagnært prosjekt
+## A Raspberry Pi racing game for the Sense HAT